Friedrich zu Limburg-Stirum

-Friedrich Wilhelm Graf zu Limburg-Stirum (6 August 1835, The Hague – 27 October 1912) was a German nobleman, diplomat and politician.
+Friedrich Wilhelm Graf zu Limburg-Stirum (6 August 1835 – 27 October 1912) was a German nobleman, diplomat and politician.

 Biography

 By birth a member of an ancient House of Limburg-Stirum, he was the son of Count Frederik Adrian of Limburg-Stirum (1804–1874).
 Friedrich Wilhem served as acting Foreign Secretary and head of the Foreign Office from September 1880 to 25 June 1881.
 Having until then served as Deputy Secretary of State in the Foreign Office, he was appointed as Foreign Secretary after Chlodwig, Prince of Hohenlohe-Schillingsfürst resigned from this position.
 He was subsequently succeeded by Clemens Busch as acting Secretary.

 He was a member of the Reichstag from 1898 to 1903.
 In 1904, he was given an honorary doctorate of law by the University of Wisconsin–Madison.

 Marriage and issue

-In 1865, he married Paula Minette Therese Nanny Amalie von Meyerinck (born 1844, died 1925), and they had issue:
+In 1865, he married Paula Minette Therese Nanny Amalie von Meyerinck (10 October 1844 – 16 July 1925), and they had issue: